soroorgh93/CheckMyGradeApp/README.md

    All classes listed explicitly with attributes and methods clearly defined.
    Static classes properly labeled (CSVHandler, LoginUser).

-   🎯No Inheritance Relationship (No IS A)
+   🎯No Inheritance Relationship
+     ✅(No IS A)

    🎯Composition Relationship (Has A)